beanvalidation/beanvalidation.org/proposals/BVAL-248.md

 We can apply the same kind of ordering solution on `@ReportAsSingleViolation`.

-### Option 2: salience
+### Option 2: Add explicit _order_ parameter to constraints

 We can't rely on the order annotations are declared in the source file as Java compilers and runtime do not guarantee that.
 We might work around that with annotation processors or ways to read data from the bytecode but I'd see that as overkill. __Thoughts?__ So we need explicit order numbers defining a proper ordering.

 	public class DomainObject {